Skip navigation

 Cancer cells multiply faster than normal cells in the body.
 Because radiation is most harmful to quickly growing cells, radiation therapy damages cancer cells more than normal cells.
 This prevents the cancer cells from growing and dividing, and leads to cell death.

-Radiation therapy is used to fight many types of cancer.
+Radiation therapy is used to fight many types of cancer and to treat some benign diseases.
 Sometimes, radiation is the only treatment needed.
 It may also be used in combination with other therapies such as surgery or chemotherapy to:

 • Shrink a tumor as much as possible before surgery